Snoring is a common problem, experienced significantly by many people throughout their adult life.

 In some instances, treatments not usually considered for snoring may provide significant relief.
 If you feel your snoring is impacting your sleep, contact us to discuss some personalised treatment options.

 Sleep Apnea is also a common problem, with estimates as high as 10% of children and 25% of all adults having Sleep Apnea.
-We also know there is a much higher rate in the older population as well as for those who are overweight or have a secondary health condition like Diabetes, Heart Disease or High Blood Pressure.
+We also know there is a much higher rate in the older population as well as for those who are overweight or have a chronic health condition like Diabetes, Heart Disease or High Blood Pressure.

 Sleep apnea occurs when there is repeated absence of breathing for a minimum of 10 seconds at a time, 5+ times an hour.